WalnutIT/LeoML-Parser/README.md

 ### How to create a blog post using the blog template

-Hint: Default widgets will be used, if a object is mentioned in the LeoML document and no widget.
+Hint: Default widgets will be used, if a object is mentioned in the LeoML document and no corresponding widget was injected.

 #### Create a blog instance without widget injection